ranfysvalle02/Interactive-RAG/README.md

 However, many RAG systems are built on a shaky foundation.
 They're a fragmented mess of different databases and systems cobbled together, making them brittle, inefficient, and difficult to manage.

 But there's a better way.
-By combining the art of intelligent document **chunking** with a **unified data architecture**, we can build RAG agents that are not just powerful, but also flexible, manageable, and truly intelligent.
+By combining **clean data ingestion**, intelligent document **chunking**, and a **unified data architecture**, we can build RAG agents that are not just powerful, but also flexible and truly intelligent.
 This guide will show you how.

 -----